usewalletkit/walletkit-android/README.md

 `sdk/gradle.properties` and can be changed there.
 To run the generator with a temporary url without changing the property, it is possible to run `./gradlew openApiGenerate -PopenApiSpecUrl=<your_url>`.

+## Releases
+The SDK is released to the Maven Central repository by the github action triggered on release (source `.github/workflows/release.yml`).
+So, Maven versioning in in sync with github versioning.